KNIME logo

 Data visualization

-Data visualization is the graphical representation of data through charts, graphs, maps, or other visual elements to facilitate data exploration, analysis, and communication.
+Data visualization is the graphical representation of data through charts, graphs, maps, or other visual elements to facilitate exploration, analysis, and communication.

 Data warehouse